 Uniboard furthers its vertical integration with the construction of Unires in Val d’Or to manufacture resins for its panel operations.

 Uniboard invests $120 million in a new MDF manufacturing plant.
-The MDF mill at La Baie, Quebec becomes the first North American facility to use a 10’ wide, 111.5’ long continuous MDF press, establishing Uniboard as the leader in the North America’s MDF arena.
-Total capacity of approximately 150 million square feet of MDF per year.
+The MDF mill at La Baie, Quebec becomes the first North American facility to use a 10’ wide, 111.5’ long continuous MDF press, establishing Uniboard as the leader in the North American MDF arena.
+Total capacity is approximately 150 million square feet of MDF per year.

 Uniboard improves its Sayabec facility with the installation of a 10’ wide continuous particleboard press and a 5th TFL press.
 The new particleboard line adds approximately 300 million square feet of additional capacity of raw particleboard and approximately 50 million square feet of TFL products.

-Uniboard invests in a melamine press at its Val d’Or mill, significantly increasing its value-added product offering and TFL leadership position.
+Uniboard has invested in a melamine press at its Val-d’Or mill, significantly increasing its value-added product offering and TFL leadership position.
 The addition of the TFL press adds approximately 50 million square feet to Uniboard’s TFL annual capacity and provides a one-stop shop concept for its customers.

 Uniboard continues to lead the industry on the innovation forefront: an investment of $6 million to modernize TFL press #3 in Sayabec, doubling its capacity and increasing its flexibility to produce Uniboard’s line of signature TFL finishes; the first commercial launch of synchronized EIR panels produced at our Laval, Quebec facility; and the launch of NU Green Soya®, one of the most environmentally friendly panel products in the world.

-Uniboard announces approximately $90 million investment for three of its manufacturing facilities ranging from a $53 million investment in new dryer technology at its Val d’Or mill to a $24 million investment at its Sayabec facility for the TFL press #6 capable of deep double-sided synchronized technology and a $8 million investment in microwave technology at its Mont-Laurier facility.
+Uniboard announces an investment of approximately $90 million for three of its manufacturing facilities ranging from a $53 million investment in new dryer technology at its Val-d’Or mill to a $24 million investment at its Sayabec facility for the TFL press #6 capable of deep double-sided synchronized technology and a $8 million investment in microwave technology at its Mont-Laurier facility.
 These investments will all come to fruition by early 2017.